Welcome to today's edition of the Rush 24-7 podcast.

 But I, ladies and gentlemen, believe that it's indicative of his leadership style.

-Now that's not gonna play well if These people are released into various states.
+Now, that's not going to play well if these people are released into various states.

 Most people find nothing wrong with keeping these people at Guantanamo Bay.